In general, the steps to getting a DC DMV REAL ID driver license are:

 At the DC DMV service center, when you have provided your application form and other documents, you must take and pass a knowledge test.
 Information on the test is available at the link below:

 If you do not currently have a valid driver license from DC or another jurisdiction, you will be issued a REAL ID learner permit after you take and pass the knowledge test.
-If you do have a valid driver license from another jurisdiction but it has been expired for more than 90 days, once you pass the knowledge test you will be eligible for a DC DMV driver license.
+If you do have a valid driver license from another jurisdiction but it has been expired for more than 90 days, once you pass the knowledge test you will be eligible for a DC DMV Learner Permit.

 Road Skills Test